 EITC & OSTC

-Waldron Mercy Academy can provide your company with a substantial tax credit through the Educational Improvement Tax Credit (EITC) Program and the Opportunity Scholarship Tax Credit (OSTC) Program.
+Waldron Mercy Academy can provide your company or family with a substantial tax credit through the Educational Improvement Tax Credit (EITC) Program and the Opportunity Scholarship Tax Credit (OSTC) Program.

-The EITC and OSTC programs enable businesses to redirect Pennsylvania tax dollars to Waldron Mercy in support of financial aid scholarships for talented students.
+The EITC and OSTC programs enable businesses and individuals to redirect Pennsylvania tax dollars to Waldron Mercy in support of financial aid scholarships.
 These are not deductions, but rather direct credits that offset your business’ tax liability.

 Corporate Net Income Tax